sparkflows/sparkflows-docs/docs/operations/performance/running-on-cluster.rst

-Running on Cluster
+Running in Cluster Mode
 ===========

-When running on the Cluster, the jobs are executed on the Apache Spark Cluster.
+When running in Cluster mode, the jobs are executed on the Apache Spark Cluster.

+Fire Insights submits the jobs to the connected Cluster.